-Students shall use the system to promote their education and the education of other students.
-Students should not misuse school resources through non-educational uses.
-For example, unless directly related to a staff-directed school activity, students should not use the system to play video games, download music, watch videos, or participate in chat rooms.
+Students shall use the system to promote their education and the education of their fellow students.
+It is considered a misuse of school resources to use the System for anything other than educational purposes.
+For example, unless directly related to a staff-directed school activity, students should refrain from using the System to play video games, download or stream music and/or videos, or participate in chat rooms or online forums.